ranajoy-dutta/ranajoy-dutta/README.md

 ### Hi there 👋, My name is Ranajoy Dutta
 #### I am Software Engineer
 A guy passionate about using his software engineering skills to build something creative and beautiful.
-Something that not only helps businesses to grow, along-side that helps world to be a better place.
+Something that helps businesses grow, along-side helps world to be a better place.

 - 💬 Ask me about anything, I love tech talks.
 Let's catch-up. ☕